Thomas Azier: Love, Disorderly, A Collection Of Broken Ideas & The Inventory Of Our Desire

 The album Love, Disorderly was released on Hylas Records on 12 June 2020.
 Preceded by the short films Love, Disorderly, Entertainment and Hold On Tight.
 Thomas' version of Gala' 1997 hit Freed From Desire was featured on the album as well.

-In 2021 - during the pandemic - the meditative A Collection Of Broken Ideas was released, a more 40-minute, largely instrumental piece, divided into Side A and Side B. About the piece Thomas wrote on his Facebook page: "Recorded at my home studio over the past year, these compositions kept me company when making music with others was impossible.
+In 2021 - during the pandemic - the meditative A Collection Of Broken Ideas was released, a more 40-minute, largely instrumental piece, divided into Side A and Side B. About the piece Thomas wrote: "Recorded at my home studio over the past year, these compositions kept me company when making music with others was impossible.
 I searched for space in my music and these ideas gave me hope.
 Now I hope it can do the same for you".

 During his club tour in October 2022, Azier announced a new album to be released in February 2023.
-Preceded by the singles Faces, Blister & Skin, Pelechian & What Does It Mean To Be Free.
+Preceded by the singles Faces, Blister & Skin, Pelechian & What Does It Mean To Be Free, of which he said 'it's a song that questions my associations with the word 'Freedom' and how it is being used and abused.'

 The Inventory Of Our Desire was released on February 10, accompanied by the single Invisible.
+On March 17 an acoustic first take demo of Invisible was released digitally.
+OOR Magazine called it a "beautiful album from a musician who is developing interestingly."

+In March 2023, Azier performed music from his albums Love, Disorderly and The Inventory Of Our Desire at the Grasnapolsky Festival with the Noordpool Orkest.

+Zonder Titel & Live Recording EP's, music for The Equalizer 3

+On May 19, the instrumental EP Zonder Titel was released with the pieces Cy's Dance, Anna Goes To London and Permuto.

+Azier's 2020 track Love, Disorderly was used in the movie The Equalizer 3, directed by Antoine Fuqua and starring Denzel Washington.
+He also co-wrote and performed the piece Nine Seconds for the movie.

+On October 6 the 7-track EP Live Recording was released digitally, featuring songs from The Inventory Of Our Desire, as well as the track Love, Disorderly.
+Performed live by Azier with the Noordpool Orchestra.
+Peter van der Heide from Dagblad van het Noorden gave the concert a 5 star review saying: In 70 minutes a masterful, compelling and atmospheric concert was delivered that effortlessly held the attention from Hold On Tight to the closing Only The Ocean.